Hypercubers/hypercubing.xyz/docs/leaderboards/rules.md

     - The keybinds should not be hyperoptimized for specific algorithms.[^alg-keybinds]
 - Log file is not required, but you should still save your PBs!
 - Using software to compute a solution to the puzzle state is not allowed.

+### Average rules

+- Average of 5 is computed according to [WCA regulations 9f8 and 9f9](https://www.worldcubeassociation.org/regulations/#9f8).
+- The screen recording must be uninterrupted for the entire average.
+- There must not be excessive time (>30 minutes) between solves.
+- Scrambles must not be rejected between attempts.
+    - If any scramble is rejected (not solved), it counts as a DNS (Did Not Start).

 ### Blindsolving rules